Keystone XL setback will cost Canadian industry ‘millions’, says association

 TransCanada remains committed to the project, spokesman Terry Cunha wrote in a brief email on Friday, adding the company has received the judge’s ruling and is reviewing it.

-The Calgary-based pipeline company’s shares fell by as much as 2.75 per cent in early trading on the Toronto Stock Exchange.
+The Calgary-based pipeline company’s shares fell by as much as 2.75 per cent in early trading but recovered to $51.49, down 1.4 per cent, by 3 p.m.
+EDT on the Toronto Stock Exchange.

+Last January, TransCanada said it had secured shipping commitments of roughly 500,000 barrels per day on the line, including a deal with the Alberta government to ship 50,000 bpd of provincially owned crude.

+“This ruling by a foreign court underscores once again the urgent need for Canada to build pipelines within our own borders, including the Trans Mountain expansion,” said Alberta Energy Minister Marg McCuaig-Boyd in Edmonton.

+Ottawa decided not the appeal the ruling and is instead working to address issues identified by the court.

+Vanessa Adam, a spokeswoman for Natural Resources Minister Amarjeet Sohi, said the Liberal government is “disappointed” by the Montana court’s decision because Keystone XL is needed for jobs in Canada and successful energy exports.

-The setback in the United States is a “wake-up call” that shows how important it is for Canada to build pipelines such as the delayed Trans Mountain expansion to the West Coast that allow access to other markets, said Chris Bloomer, CEO of the Canadian Energy Pipeline Association.
+The setback in the United States is a “wake-up call” that shows how important it is for Canada to build pipelines like Trans Mountain that take oil to tidewater, said Chris Bloomer, CEO of the Canadian Energy Pipeline Association.

-“This impacts infrastructure that’s moving Canadian energy.
-The impact is going to be that we’re going to sell our energy at a discount,” he said.

 The shortage of export pipeline space as oilsands production grows in Alberta has been blamed for the recent widening of the difference between Western Canadian Select bitumen blend and New York-traded West Texas Intermediate to as much as US$52 per barrel, more than three times the typical discount.